Madhuri-0607/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
+# Tic-Tac-Toe

-A classic Tic-Tac-Toe game implemented using HTML, CSS, and Java.
-This project showcases a simple yet interactive game that can be played between two players.
+A classic Tic-Tac-Toe game implemented in Python.
+This project demonstrates simple game logic, user interaction, and command-line gameplay.

 ---

 ## Features

-- **Interactive Gameplay**: Two players can play alternately.
+- **Two-Player Mode**: Play with a friend in a turn-based manner.
+- **Simple UI**: A clean and intuitive command-line interface.
+- **Input Validation**: Ensures valid moves and prevents overwriting cells.
-- **Winner Detection**: Automatically detects and displays the winner.
+- **Win Detection**: Identifies winning conditions and declares the winner.
-- **Draw Condition**: Declares a draw if no moves are possible.
-- **Responsive Design**: Works seamlessly on desktops and mobile devices.
-- **Restart Option**: Allows users to reset the game and play again.
+- **Draw Handling**: Detects when the game ends in a draw.